xiaochenjin/RECOVER/examples/experimental-APT-analysis/instructions.md

 # Experimental APT data analysis
-The purpose of this section is to retrieve SRO parameters from an experimental APT data.
+The purpose of this section is to retrieve SRO parameters from the experimental APT data.
-Example APT data is measured based on a GeSn sample grown by MBE. fkr files includes fkr functions of 50 shells which are numerically computed from 1000 configurations.
+The example APT data is measured based on a GeSn sample grown by MBE. fkr files includes fkr functions of 50 shells which are numerically computed from 1000 configurations.

 ## Step 1: Post-process raw APT data